 The family with the boat was not as down with MoraLaang as we expected.
 We talked them down to 1200 pesos from 1500 but they wouldn’t budge any further.
 I kept telling them to move down to 1000 but they just would not do it.
 I was trying to save 200 pesos for dinner but they were not concerned with my plans for grub.
 Then, Alvin said to give them the 1200 and to just give him a flat 2000 pesos.
 This is after I had already agreed to give him 2300.
 I told him that wasn’t right but he insisted and said “You came to Philippines.
 To Manila.
 To Tagaytay.
 To Batangas.
 For your experience, you have to take the ride.”
 It was an awesome gesture.
 We bought the ticket, took the ride.

 The Philippines was impressive, the people even more so.
-Although poor and grimy, like a lot of poor and grimy places, the people are happy and warm.
+Like a lot of poor places, the people are warm.
 An added plus, I think Filipinos are complete characters.
 They sing constantly, they seem to be obsessed with Celine Dion, they have more pawnshops than any other place I’ve been, they wear more NBA jerseys than any other country I’ve seen, they have few inhibitions.
 Their culture is a loud and playful one.
 They also have a lot of great names.
 I met people by name of Alvin, Edwin, Maleesa and a man named Perfecto.
 (He assured me that he was Perfect in name only) It’s definitely fun.

 I enjoyed every moment there.
 I met a friend of mine I hadn’t met since high school.
 I made new friends.
 I saw some cool things.
 I learned some stuff.
 When I got on the plane to come back to Korea, I had exactly 1.25 pesos left (2 cents).
 I was ecstatic.
 My mission was complete.
 Every hour and every peso had been used as effectively as possible.